Lionel Messi and Cristiano Ronaldo are great but – in some respects – Alfrédo Di Stéfano, Bafétimbi Gomis and Gerd Müller are greater.

 Highest number of teams scored for in the UEFA Champions League: 6 – Zlatan Ibrahimović (Ajax, Juventus, Internazionale, Barcelona, Milan, Paris Saint-Germain)

 Ronaldo is unique in having scored in UEFA Champions League finals for two different winning clubs – Manchester United in 2008, and Madrid in 2014 and 2017.
-The luckless Velibor Vasović is the only player to net in European Cup finals for two different losing clubs, Partizan in 1966 and Ajax in 1969.
-Ronaldo will require a transfer if he is to match Clarence Seedorf's unique achievement of winning the competition with three different clubs.
+The luckless Velibor Vasović is the only player to register in European Cup finals for two different losing clubs, Partizan in 1966 and Ajax in 1969.
+Ronaldo's summer move to Juventus put him in line to match Clarence Seedorf's unique achievement of winning the competition with three different clubs.

 Ibrahimović's record looks even safer from Messi and Ronaldo, who would have to start moving clubs regularly – while still scoring – to make it to six.
-All of Messi's strikes to date have come for Barcelona, while Ronaldo has only found the target for United and Madrid in the UEFA Champions League.
+All of Messi's strikes to date have come for Barcelona, while Ronaldo has only played for United, Madrid and Juventus in the UEFA Champions League.

 UEFA Champions League final: Paolo Maldini (36 years 333 days) – Milan v Liverpool (25/05/2005)

 UEFA Champions League, group stage to final: Francesco Totti (38 years 59 days) – CSKA Moskva v Roma (25/11/2014)

 European Cup: Manfred Burgsmüller (38 years 293 days) – Werder Bremen v Dynamo Berlin (11/10/1988)